GiacomoBastianel/KULOptimization.jl/README.md

 # KULOptimization.jl
-Package containing the functions used within ELECTA's Optimization group
+Package containing the optimization methods used and developed within ELECTA's Optimization group